docsmith-darshan/tom_theme/pages/mydoc/mydoc_introduction.md

 The following capabilities are some of the advantages of the ownCloud:

-* Improves collaboration within your organization.
+* Improve collaboration within your organization.
 * Safely share data with external contacts.
 * Enable real time collabration.
 * Integrate and adapt to your requirements.